bodywork-ml/bodywork-docs/docs/cli_reference.md

 `--retries`
 : The number of times to retry the deployment, should any stage fail.

-`--ssh-key-path`
+`--ssh`
-: If the Git repo is private, then use the SSH key at this location to enable access.
+: If the Git repo is private, then provide a path to a valid SSH key file to enable access - e.g., `~/.ssh/id_rsa`.
 Automatically creates a secret for this purpose.

 ### Get Deployments